March 7, 2020

 Amir moved away from his new top model Microsoft Surface laptop and glanced over at page one of the rare printed version of Dabiq Issue 15 gathering dust on his glass desk overlooking the Bosphorus.
 Memories of his small dingy basement office in Damascus’ northern suburb of Douma where the last two issues of the magazine were produced rushed to his head.
 He flickered his eyes and thought, “It was only an experiment, a superficial flirtation like having a crush.
 It should have just stayed as that.”

-From Amir’s first-hand experience, the rise of Daesh was a world affair and essentially had very little to do with Islamic or Arab identities.
+From Amir’s first-hand experience, the rise of Daesh (ISIS) was a world affair and essentially had very little to do with Islamic or Arab identities.
 Raised by parents who were both Baath Party apparatchiks and Syrian government officials, his early life consisted of traveling back and forth between Iraq, Syria and Libya during the revival of Pan Arabism in the late 1980s.
 Amir’s attraction to political Islam was neither formal nor transcendental.
 For him, contemporary history had three overlapping cycles: first came nationalism in the 19th century, then communism in the 20th and later Islamism in the 21st.
-He saw Islam as a generic carrier, a sacred form of what we now call meme magic: a shapeless spacious vehicle with which to infect and remold the minds of the Muslim youth the world over.
+He saw Islam as a generic carrier, a sacred form of what we now call meme magic: a shapeless spacious vehicle with which to infect and remold the minds of the Muslim youth around the world.

 Amir had studied Art & Design in Syria and had it not been for the uprising in the Spring of 2011, he would have obtained his architecture degree in the same year from Damascus University.
 Unlike his departmental peers who chased international trends around the world on the Internet, he was aesthetically ahead of his time.
 In the 2000s, he was Vaporwave without too much vapor.
 His style was the embodiment of how music and sound impact visual forms.
 He grew up loving his parents’ favorite western pop music; selections which weren’t hip hop and indie rock but bands popular in the Arab world like Air Supply, Modern Talking & Journey.
 And around the time of the uprising, he was beginning to fall in love with the ordinary outer forms of communication.
 He was normcore before normcore was even coined.
 Uninterested in the legacy of the 20th-century Avant-garde which rewarded authenticity, his main objective at Dabiq magazine had been to popularize the everyday look of corporate and government brochures by infusing it with the radical content of weaponized Islam.
 He enjoyed the matter of fact forms that framed pictures of explosions and beheadings.
 Amir designed the magazine while avoiding both kitsch-oriented sincerity and non-committal irony which he saw as the tired and old strategies of global designers involved in the production of pop culture.